 A chance discovery changes everything — could her sweet aunty be a secret agent?
-Is her Aunty’s spice shed in fact a travel machine?
-Before long Nina is travelling in her shed with no idea where she will land.
+Is her Aunty’s spice shed, in fact, a travel machine?
+Before long Nina is traveling in her shed with no idea where she will land.

-Nina is about to embark on a crazy adventure involving a short-tempered holy man, a charming street thief, glamorous film star and a fierce Tiger.
+Nina is about to embark on a crazy adventure involving a short-tempered holy man, a charming street thief, a glamorous film star, and a fierce Tiger.

 Secret Keeper by Mitali Perkins